IBM/cloud-functions-workshops/101-workshop-nodejs/ex0-what-is-serverless/serverless-workloads.md

 ## Packaging for Serverless CaaS

+With a Serverless platform that is designed for containers, the developer must select a base container and build their own microservice "stack" to host and run their function.
+This typically involves selecting a base "runtime" container for their language and version, selecting and installing a service framework that can support accepting network connects, and install their function and dependent application libraries into that service framework.

+This means that many operational responsibilities now become the problem of the developer.
+The developer must now be responsible for container security, and maintaining the versions of not only the base container, but of the framework itself and numerous more supporting libraries.
+In addition, additional plans will have to be made if logging and monitoring are needed on the function which would likely be transparent with a FaaS.

 {% hint style="success" %}
 Now you understand the general methods Serverless providers use to manage and scale your functions with FaaS or CaaS!
 {% endhint %}